-But what happens if you are one of those employees whose earnings put you over the salary cap and may preclude you from lodging a claim for unfair dismissal?
+Think that you have been unfairly dismissed?
+If you're an employee whose earnings put you over the salary cap you may be wondering whether this precludes you from lodging a claim for unfair dismissal?

 The salary cap